Alexander Lowen, M.D. (1910 - 2008)

 Alexander Lowen, M.D.
 (December 23, 1910 – October 28, 2008) was an American psychotherapist and father of Bioenergetics.
 A student of Wilhelm Reich, he developed Bioenergetic Analysis with John Pierrakos, and founded the International Institute for Bioenergetic Analysis (IIBA).
-His clinical work has led to insights that have become mainstays of modern psychiatric understanding and psychotherapeutic practice, and has inspired body-psychotherapy modalities, such as Somatic Experiencing (SE) and Biosynthesis.
+His clinical work has led to insights that have become mainstays of modern psychiatric understanding and psychotherapeutic practice, and has inspired modern body-psychotherapy modalities.

 Dr. Lowen's innovative approach views the body as an essential component of overall health and focuses on helping people reconnect with their bodies.
 He was the first psychotherapist to have patients stand on their feet and pioneered numerous exercises aimed at releasing chronic muscular tension and repressed emotions.

-Dr. Lowen authored 15 books, which were translated to a dozen different languages.
+Dr. Lowen authored 14 books, which were translated into a dozen different languages.
 His books were well received and continue to be published worldwide.
 He also wrote numerous articles and other professional publications, and established the Journal for Bioenergetic Analysis, which gave him much satisfaction since it provides an ongoing forum for examining and furthering the ideas he pioneered.

 When asked during an interview in 2004 what has given him the most meaning in life, he responded without hesitation, "feeling the pleasure and life of the body."